XertroV/tm-editor-plus-plus/patch-notes.md

+0.8.9999990

+- FIX: Jitter not applied to repeated items
+- FIX: Item refresh + Jitter could place ~10 light cubes (per refresh) at 0,24,0 which were not able to be deleted (Sorry if this affects you)
+- FIX: null pointer exception when viewing some mediatracker trigger things

+0.8.999999

 - TAB / FEAT: Inventory search.
 Hotkey: \ (backslash)
 - TAB: Custom Cursor -- all the advanced cursor/snapping stuff moved here
 - TAB: MT: randomize color for MT ghosts button (randomizes color on all keys)